brodieG/vetr/README.md

 ## [1] TRUE
 ```

-And you can compose vetting expressions as language objects and combine them:
+You can compose vetting expressions as language objects and combine them:

 ```r